The d'Alembert Inevitability Theorem

 together with the curvature calibration

 the function \( F \) is uniquely determined.
 The unique solution is the canonical reciprocal cost

 This raises a natural structural question.
 Is the composition law \eqref{clp} merely a modeling assumption, {as it appears in various contexts in the literature (see, e.g.,~\cite{AczelDhombres,StetkaerBook}),} or is it forced by more general consistency requirements?

-In this paper we study functional relations of the form
+In this paper, we study functional relations of the form

 where $P$ is a polynomial combiner.
-We investigate which polynomial laws admit nontrivial continuous solutions.
+We investigate which polynomial laws admit nontrivial continuous~solutions.

-In applications one often interprets $F(x)$ as a cost or penalty associated to a ratio $x>0$.
-The normalization $F(1)=0$ reflects that the identity element carries zero deviation.
+In applications, one often interprets $F(x)$ as a cost or penalty associated with a ratio $x>0$. { The normalization $F(1)=0$ reflects that the identity element carries zero deviation.
 It does not restrict generality, since any solution can be reduced to this case by subtracting a constant, with~a corresponding translation of the variables in $P$.
 More precisely, if~$\widetilde{F}(x):=F(x)-F(1)$, then $\widetilde{F}(1)=0$ and